vincentracine/pocketjs/README.md

 supported storage API e.g. Web SQL.

 ## API
-For usage, please see the [PocketSpec.js](tests/spec/PocketSpec.js) test file.
+For usage examples, please see the [PocketSpec.js](tests/spec/PocketSpec.js) test file.

 ### Store
 `Store.collection(name)`:  Return collection and if it doesn't exist, create a new collection and return it